I just attended a terrific event hosted by the photo club at the Art Institute of Portland, and beforehand we did a 1-hour photowalk around the block.

-2. Stabilize and Wait
+2. Stabilize and wait

-So crank up the ISO, and take a page from my pal Chris’s book and stabilize yourself.
-Chris is leaning against the wall, and has the camera pressed to his face as another point of stabilization.
-He’s using focus peaking to manually focus his GH4, so the other hand is free to work the focus ring.
+So crank up the ISO, and take a page from my pal Chris’s book: Stabilize yourself.
+Chris is leaning against the wall and has the camera pressed to his face as another point of stabilization.
+He’s using focus peaking to manually focus his camera, so the other hand is free to work the focus ring.
 Once you see some good light, stabilize yourself and wait for some worthwhile action to happen.